Avenell Heights

 Avenell Heights has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified five projects likely to affect this region.
-Notable projects include New Bundaberg Hospital, St Vincent de Paul Social Housing Walkervale Bundaberg, Walkervale Social Housing Development, and 432-434 Goodwood Road Land Lease Community Site.
-The following list details those most relevant.
+Five projects have been identified by AreaSearch as potentially impacting the area.
+These include New Bundaberg Hospital, St Vincent de Paul Social Housing Walkervale Bundaberg, Walkervale Social Housing Development, and 432-434 Goodwood Road Land Lease Community Site.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.